What is the ELP?

 - It is linked to the Common European Framework of Reference for Languages (users assess themselves in relation to the CEFR’s proficiency levels).

 - It conforms to a common set of Principles and Guidelines that have been approved by the Committee of Ministers and recommended to Member States (see Recommendation CM/Rec(2008)7E).

-- The Council of Europe’s current work in language education enriches the ELP in a number of ways, especially as regards plurilingual and intercultural education.
+- The Council of Europe’s work in language education has enriched the ELP in a number of ways, especially as regards plurilingual and intercultural education.
 The values inherent in the ELP are also central to the projects of the European Centre for Modern Languages (ECML).

 - This website offers a suite of templates that can be used, with or without adaptation, to create an ELP.
 The templates can also be used selectively, for example to promote self-assessment in language learning, develop learners’ intercultural awareness, or help them to focus on their plurilingual repertoires.